oysteijo/npy_array/README.md

 operations.
 I therefore have no intentions of adding such features.

-I wrote this to be able to pass Keras saved neural network weight into a format that can be opened in a C implementd neural network.
+I wrote this to be able to pass Keras saved neural network weight into a format that can be opened in a C implemented neural network.

 Credit should also go to Just Jordi Castells, and [his blogpost](http://jcastellssala.com/2014/02/01/npy-in-c/), which inspired me to write this.